 Last month, UnitedHealth raised this year’s forecast after reporting that enrollment in its Medicare and Medicaid plans surged in the third quarter and medical costs stayed stable.
 It was the third time this year the company increased the 2012 outlook.
 UnitedHealth added 2.1 million customers to its medical plans from a year earlier, and the share of customer premiums spent on health care dropped.

 Cigna Corp.
-(CI), the third-biggest U.S. health insurer, today reaffirmed its profit forecasts for this year and 2013.
+(CI:US), the third-biggest U.S. health insurer, today reaffirmed its profit forecasts for this year and 2013.
 The shares of the Bloomfield, Connecticut-based company fell 1 percent to $52.24.

 UnitedHealth on Oct.
 8 agreed to pay about $4.9 billion to buy 90 percent of Amil Participacoes SA (AMIL3), a Brazilian insurer and hospital chain.